The Bankrate promise

 Earning a college degree is a great way to advance your education and broaden your job opportunities, but it can also put you into some of the most costly debt you will take on in your lifetime.

 College tuition is expensive.
-College Board estimates that it costs $38,880 on average to earn a bachelor’s degree at a private university, and $10,440 to earn a degree at a state university.
-Americans today carry a staggering 1.762 trillion dollars in college debt, and many of them may spend the next 20 to 45 years paying their student loans.
+College Board estimates that it costs $38,070 on average to earn a bachelor’s degree at a private university, and $10,740 to earn a degree at a state university.
+Americans today carry a staggering 1.76 trillion dollars in college debt.

 When it comes time to start paying your tuition, it may be tempting to charge it to a credit card.
-After all, if you’re spending the money either way, shouldn’t you get some rewards back in the process?
-While this sounds nice in theory, it’s not the best financial decision in the long run, and could land you in even worse debt.
+Some colleges do allow this.
+And if you’re spending the money either way, shouldn’t you get some rewards back in the process?
+You might get rewards, says Bankrate’s credit card senior industry analyst Ted Rossman.
+But they’ll come at a steep price.